hansbuehler/cdxbasics/README.md

             self.config_training.done()

-Use `copy()` to make a bona fide copy of a child, without marking the source child as 'done'.
+Use `copy()` to make a bona fide copy of a child, without marking the source child as 'done'. `copy()` will return a config which shares the same status as the source object.
+If you want an "unused" copy, use `clean_copy()`.

 #### Self-recording all available configs